chitreshbb/boto3_test/README.md

 #### A more realistic approach
-While it’s ok to trigger a lambda function remotely and manually for testing purposes, a more realistic usage would be to trigger a lambda function based on some event.
+While it’s ok to trigger a lambda function remotely and manually for testing purposes, a more realistic usage would be to trigger a lambda function based on some **event**.
 The AWS Lambda service offers lots of ways to trigger a function.
 If we continue with our example function from part 1, we probably would want to create a file of URLs whose title tags we want to fetch.
 So the next step would be to upload